mariodavid/mariodavid.github.io/_posts/2016-01-11-groovify-cuba-app-groovy-overview.md

 layout: post
 title: Groovify CUBA - An overview of Groovy
 description: "In this two part blog posts i'll show how to groovify your CUBA app.
 In this first part, i’d like to show you how the things "
-modified: 2015-1-8
+modified: 2016-01-11
 tags: [cuba, groovy, java]
 image:
   feature: groovify-cuba-app/feature.jpg
   feature_source: https://pixabay.com/de/neujahr-silvester-silvester-2015-1090770/
 ---

-Basically developing an application in [CUBA](https://www.cuba-platform.com/) is mostly about productivity.
+Developing an application in [CUBA](https://www.cuba-platform.com/) is mostly about productivity.
 It has other advantages, but productivity is probably one of the most important reasons.
 To ramp up productivity on all stages of CUBA app development, we can invite Groovy to the party.

 <!-- more -->

-In this first of two blog posts i will give you an overview about Groovy so you get a understanding why this might be valuable for you.
+In this first of two blog posts i will give you an overview about Groovy, so you get a understanding that this might be valuable for you.
 Why?
-Because in my opinion this productivity advantage of CUBA falls apart when going away from generating the UI or creating the domain model to the part of programming where you actually want to implement business logic.
-In this scenario you are back at a good old POJO model either in your Controller logic or in the services that are just Spring beans.
+Because in my opinion the productivity advantage of CUBA falls apart when turn from *generating the UI or creating the domain model* to the part of programming where you actually want to implement business logic.
+In this case you are back at the POJO model either in your controller logic or in the services that are just Spring beans.

 Coming to CUBA from a Groovy background and haven't developed in Java for quite some time, it feels a little bit clumsy to go back.
 This is why i think it's probably worth thinking about raising the productivity gain (in the business logic side of things) just a little bit by getting the different benefits of the Groovy language onto our CUBA application.